Monomoy Flats #427

-Famous area for sight casting with flies and small lures.
-Sand eels are the primary forage.
+Back in my fly-fishing days in the 1990s, this area was super famous for sight casting with flies.
+It still is but is not as discussed, these days for whatever reason.
+Sand eels are the primary forage but small crabs are a regular food source too.
 Stripers will be scattered over the flats at high tide but will begin retreating to deeper water as tide drops – look for deeper areas between flats.
 Stealth is vital to success.
 Fish are constantly on the move and may be found anywhere along the 7-mile length of the west side of North and South Monomoy.

 - Best Tide: Outgoing; action slows at slack.

 - Hazards: Few.
 Heavy, dense fog can develop in the summer; rapidly dropping tide can result in grounding.
 If seals are present, move to another area of the flats.